vgaldi/fw-lab/content/authors/mrossi/_index.md

   - Current Members
 ---

-**Francesco P. Monaco** is a Ph.D.
-Student in Information Technologies for Engineering at the University of Sannio, under the joint supervision of Profs.
-[Giuseppe Castaldi](/author/giuseppe-castaldi), [Andrea Cusano](https://www.unisannio.it/it/user/627/ricerca) and [Vincenzo Galdi](/author/vincenzo-galdi).
+**Marco Rossi** is a Ph.D.
+Student in Information Technologies for Engineering at the University of Sannio, under the supervision of Prof. [Vincenzo Galdi](/author/vincenzo-galdi).

-During his bachelor and master, he carried out two internships abroad within the framework of the "Erasmus Traineeship" program, at Politechnika Łódzka, Poland, and Universidad Carlos III, Madrid, Spain, in 2016 and 2018, respectively.

-Since 2019, he has been working as an antenna engineer at [MANTID](/spinoff/mantid) srl.
+His research is focused on electromagnetically consistent models of smart radio environments for 6G wireless communications networks.